Saturday, 22 May 2010

 LINUX Apache Server stopped serving up PHP pages

 When I logged into my hosted LINUX web server earlier tonight I was met with a message saying I should install a number of new packages.
-I usually ignore things like this until it gets to a point where someone forces me to do purely for the reasons which will become obvious shortly.

 The packages were the following: